 In July 2011, I relocated from France to Australia to begin my PhD in Applied Linguistics at the University of South Australia in Adelaide, where I am also a casual tutor/lecturer for first and second year French.
 My PhD project is an analysis of the vocabulary presented in first and second year French textbooks used at Anglophone universities and how well they teach authentic, informal French as well as the vocabulary of other Francophone countries and regions besides France.
 I hope my research yields pedagogical recommendations that teachers and students will find useful on the teaching and learning of real French (as it is actually spoken across the globe) in addition to using technology to aid in the comprehension and acquisition of informal vocabulary.

-My main research interests include computer-assisted language learning, technology into materials design, L2 vocabulary and phonological acquisition, informal and non-standard language, corpus linguistics and language variation.
+My main research interests include computer-assisted language learning, corpus-based approaches to materials design, L2 vocabulary and phonological acquisition, informal and non-standard language, and language variation.
 To summarize, I'm most interested in authenticity, autonomy and technology in language teaching and learning and I prefer to focus on vocabulary and speaking/listening rather than on grammar and reading/writing.

-You can view my C.V. if you're interested in my accomplishments and you can download some papers I wrote for my university coursework on the Linguistics page.
-In addition to languages, I am interested in Canadian, Australian and New Zealand studies; world geography; statistics; programming, coding, biology; pathology; epidemiology and infectious diseases.
+In addition to languages and linguistics, I am interested in Canadian, Australian, New Zealand and South Pacific studies; geography; programming; coding; biology; pathology; epidemiology and infectious diseases.
 I am also quite passionate about animals, human rights and equality and I donate regularly to Kiva, a non-profit organization that helps to alleviate poverty.
 Finally, I've uploaded most of my travel photos to web albums, and you can read my blog if you'd like to learn more about my everyday life in France/Australia and learning French.

 This website began as a collection of notes from my high school French class in 1997.
 I will be forever grateful to Madame Refice, my first French teacher, for giving me an understanding and appreciation of the French language that led me to create this website.
 I've been continually adding more languages and linguistic-related material over the years.
 The academic and teaching ESL pages were written by me during my undergraduate and graduate coursework.
 Seven of the language tutorials were written by me, and I wrote them while learning the language.
 (I don't consider myself completely fluent in any language except French.)
 The tutorials focus on the basic grammar and vocabulary points of each language, but I am trying to incorporate more authentic language, slang, and informal ways of speaking.
 The rest of the tutorials were written by generous volunteers who also want to help others learn languages as much as I do.